avboy1337/microsoft-diagcab-rce-poc/README.md

 <h1> Dogwalk Proof-of-Concept🐾</h1>
 <pre><code>
 <h><strong>🚨 Disclaimer 🚨</strong></h4>

-<br>The PoC enables an attacker to be able to obtain <strong>Remote Code Injection</strong> on a Windows victim device.
-The goal of this repo is to make a PoC even more usable than the <a href=https://github.com/irsl/microsoft-diagcab-rce-poc>initial repo</a>.
+<br><br>The PoC enables an attacker to be able to obtain <strong>Remote Code Injection</strong> on a Windows victim device.
+<br>The goal of this repo is to make a PoC even more usable than the <a href=https://github.com/irsl/microsoft-diagcab-rce-poc>initial repo</a>.
 <br>DO NOT USE IT WITHOUT PRIOR AUTHORIZATION!
 <br><br><i>Regarding the damage caused and the simplicity of exploitation, I hope Microsoft will fix it</i>
 </code></pre>